HimesGroup/snpsettest/README.md

 # Read a .bed file using bed.matrix-class in gaston package
 # Genotypes are retrieved on demand to manage large-scale genotype data
 x <- read_reference_bed(bfile, verbose = FALSE)
+#> Created a bed.matrix with 300 individuals and 2,942 markers.
 ```

 ### Harmonize GWAS summary to the reference data